runicscribe/worldbuilding-docs/schizotech/fae.md

 In addition to powerful armor and weapons, they make supernatuarally beautifull jewelry and jeweled clothing.
 However, they work entirely with minerals - metals and crystals.
 Their skill with crafting is so great, it can often be difficult to tell what parts of a Deep Elves appearance is crafted and what is glammer.

+Opposed to corruption of elves or humans, as personified by demons.

 ## Magic

 Greater resistance to fire and heat than other Fae - effectively nonflammable, and can survive near lava (although prolonged immersion in magma is still dangerous to them)